-Today when new online stores are being set up every minute around the world, time-saving is essential if you want to start selling online as soon as possible.
+Today when new online stores are being set up every minute worldwide, time-saving is essential if you want to start selling online as soon as possible.

-The build time required for setting up an Ecwid online store is equal to the time you will need for adding your products to the control panel.
-Ecwid is installed for seconds to your existing website, so there is zero build time.
+The build time required for setting up an Ecwid online store equals the time you will need to add your products to the control panel.
+Ecwid is installed for seconds on your existing website, so there is zero build time.

 Shopify is also fast to set up but will no doubt take longer than Ecwid.
 You will need to browse through and choose the best theme, then customize it, add products and features, and more.